loan-wolf/Smart-Contracts/README.md

 Chainlink
 ---------
-Ahh yes.
-Chainlink.
-That's what this is all about.
 Chainlink oracles are called at the end of the `configureNew` function to the bellow API address for the purpose of getting a merkle root on chain.
 `http://40.121.211.35:5000/api/getloansdetails/:LOAN_ID`
 This is the LoanWolf API.
 Independant payment contract creators are welcome to replace with a different API.
 But it must have the functionality outlined bellow.
 But first, note, LOAN_ID is, as you may imagine, the loan ID calculated by the `getId` function.
 This means that upon loan application the backend must publish the merkleRoot to the coorseponding loanID before calling `configureNew`.
 This means the frontend (or server) must call getId and calculate the ID as well.